 "Today was the first time I'd used public transport since [getting injured].
 I probably won't use it again".

-Despite living close to 5 underground stations, Karl, another participant, revealed he is limited to using buses 90% of the time, a less than ideal scenario as "buses are unpredictable so it can get really difficult".
-Travelling from Victoria to Oxford Circus - a journey that can take a mere 4 minutes for an able-bodied person - took Karl 73% longer because he had to use a bus route instead.
+Despite living close to 5 underground stations, Karl, another participant, revealed he is limited to using buses 90% of the time, a less than ideal scenario as "buses are unpredictable so that it can get tough."
+Traveling from Victoria to Oxford Circus - a journey that can take a mere 4 minutes for a non-disabled person - took Karl 73% longer because he had to use a bus route instead.

 What is more, official apps and tools consistently fail to cater to wheelchair users' individual needs.
-For the Westminster bound journey, the TFL journey planner suggested a change at Finchley Road to use the Jubilee line, in a similar manner to the able-bodied passenger.
-In reality, staff at the starting point of the journey advised this was not possible, as the gap there would be far too large for an electric wheelchair.
+For the Westminster-bound journey, the TFL planner suggested a change at Finchley Road to use the Jubilee line similarly to the non-disabled passenger.
+In reality, staff at the journey's starting point advised this was impossible, as the gap there would be far too large for an electric wheelchair.
 It transpired that the route recommended by the journey planner would have only worked for a manual wheelchair user, potentially leaving any electronic wheelchair users stranded had they taken the recommended route.

 Despite carefully planning their journeys for the experiment, wheelchair users still encountered unforeseen obstacles and challenges, some of which they say are a regular occurrence on their commutes on public transport:

-On the Westminster bound journey, Jennifer, the wheelchair user doing the experiment, faced an unexpected challenge, as there was no staff present to assist with setting up a ramp at the destination, despite assurance from the information point that this had been arranged for her.
+On the Westminster-bound journey, Jennifer, the wheelchair user experimenting, faced an unexpected challenge, as there was no staff present to assist with setting up a ramp at the destination, despite assurance from the information point that this had been arranged for her.
 This left Jennifer with only one option: relying on help from a stranger to exit and navigate the station.

-These are only a few of the dreadful obstacles wheelchair users face on a regular basis on their London public transport journeys.
-We must bring attention to these facts, as there's so much more that can be done to make public transport more accessible, reliable and pleasant for wheelchair users.
+These are only a few dreadful obstacles wheelchair users regularly face on their London public transport journeys.
+We must bring attention to these facts, as much more can be done to make public transport accessible, reliable, and pleasant for wheelchair users.